wardencam360/wardencam_manual/setupchallenge.rst

 .. |take pic| image:: img/take_pic.png
   :width: 240pt
-- Once the picture is accepted, a facebook share dialog is shown.
+- Once the picture is accepted, a Facebook share dialog is shown.
 - **Don't forget to type "#wardencam"** in the post.
 - Press "post" button.
 You are now in the competition to win the free upgrade.
 | |share image|